heartcombo/devise/README.md

 ### BUNDLE_GEMFILE
 We can use this variable to tell bundler what Gemfile it should use (instead of the one in the current directory).
 Inside the [gemfiles](https://github.com/plataformatec/devise/tree/master/gemfiles) directory, we have one for each version of Rails we support.
-When you send us a pull request, it may happen that the test suite brakes on Travis using some of them.
+When you send us a pull request, it may happen that the test suite breaks on Travis using some of them.
 If that's the case, you can simulate the same environment using the `BUNDLE_GEMFILE` variable.
 For example, if the tests broke using Ruby 2.4.2 and Rails 4.1, you can do the following:
 ```bash
 rbenv shell 2.4.2 # or rvm use 2.4.2